-The Town's comprehensive annual financial report includes two government-wide financial statements.
+The Town's annual report includes two government-wide financial statements.
 These statements provide both long-term and short-term information about the Town's overall financial status.
 Financial reporting at this level uses a perspective similar to that found in the private sector with its basis in accrual accounting and elimination or reclassification of activities between funds.

 The first of these government-wide statements is the Statement of Net Position.
-This is the government-wide statement of position presenting information that includes all of the Town's assets plus deferred outflows of resources and liabilities, with the difference reported as net position.
+This is the governmentwide statement of position presenting information that includes all of the Town's assets and liabilities, and deferred inflows/outflows, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Town as a whole is improving or deteriorating.
 Evaluation of the overall health of the Town would extend to other nonfinancial factors such as diversification of the taxpayer base or the condition of the Town's infrastructure, in addition to the financial information provided in this report.